laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

 And remember, hearing Pings depends on a willingness to:
 <ul>
 <li>Decouple sensing from sense making</li>
-<li>Believe that within and between Pings lies clues to new meaning and insight</li>
+<li>Believe that within and between these messages lie clues to new meaning and insight</li>
 </ul>
 </p>